chrismwsas/sdet-java-template-example/README.md

 This project contains code to use the GitHun model model classes and rhere is also a single test function to demostrate usage.

-You may choose to build upon this code or you can use a differnt technology to make API requests like REST Assured.
+You may choose to build upon this code or you can start freash and even use a differnt technology to make API requests like REST Assured.

 ## Access to the GitHub API